harleydutton/tabula-rasa/sections/damage/Bad Reputation.md

 	- or any combination of the above

 death:
-if you have more *bad* reputation than [[Presence]] your character will become [[Death|Unplayable]] and you should probably make a new character.
-Note, only bad reputation will count for this.
+if you have more bad reputation than [[Presence]] your character will become [[Unplayable]] and you should probably make a new character.